Discussion about this post

 I genuinely wish I was more interested in the world and I love it when my Japanese students reel off all the places they want to visit when they have enough money to do so.
 It reminds me of the young protagonists in Joseph Conrad stories for whom the mere mention of the term 'the East' conjures up the magic and romance of far-off places.
 Nowadays, in my own mind, all that is conjured up is the feeling travel sickness on coaches, killing time waiting for the rain to stop and asking myself why I never learn that brochures OF COURSE don't include photos of ring roads and industrial estates.

 When the people of the Eastern Bloc countries were first able to travel outside the Bloc in the early 1990's I often met groups of young East Germans and such taking advantage of the new ability to travel abroad.
 They were so enthusiastic that it made me feel a bit dead inside.
 Why didn't I travel more?
-I concluded it was because, unlike them, I had always been able to, thus reduing the thrill.
+I concluded it was because, unlike them, I had always been able to, thus lessening the thrill.
 I'm sure that, had I been in their place, I too would have spent endless nights dreaming of distant places I wanted to visit, if only I could.

 I have a friend who is quite happy to go on holiday alone.
 She goes to all the tourist places and is perfectly happy.
 But when I see people sightseeing alone, especially women, I feel sad.